milkytoasto/TLNSS/README.md

 The application requires TLNSS.config.ini to be located in the same directory as the .exe or .py file.
 This stores the user's location for a saves/game folder.
 You can edit it directly to via the GUI.
 <br/><br/>

-Please make sure the saves/game folders do not contain any subdirectories/files you are afraid may be lost, as the applciation does allow you to delete files/folders through it.
+Please make sure the saves folder does not contain any subdirectories/files you are afraid may be lost, as the application does allow you to delete files/folders through it.

 <p align="center">
   <img src="./images/example.png">